b-fuze/lces/README.md

 ## Getting Started with LCES Core

 LCES has two things, a component and it's states.
 A component can be anything, a car, box, cat, elephant, anything you want it to be.
 It's states are properties that are linked with **listeners** that are invoked on every little change.
-Let's make with a cat component, then add a hungry state:
+Let's make a cat component, then add a hungry state:

 ```javascript
 var cat = new lcComponent();